theresascharl/RNAseq_clustering/README.md

 2 fission_data_preprocessing.R

-Contains code for Step 1: Pre-processing of RNA-seq data:
+Contains code for Step 1: Pre-processing RNA-seq data:

 - Obtain normalised expression profiles of the genes across time points for a biological unit and experiment.